Partial knee replacement

 On the day of your surgery:

-- Take the drugs your doctor told you to take with a sip of water.
+- Take the medicines your doctor told you to take with a sip of water.

 After the Procedure